blue-person/slowreq/README.md

 ### Lite Version

-For cases where the program needs to be run using only a single file, a [lite](https://github.com/blue-person/slowsock/releases/latest/download/slowsock-lite.zip) version has been created.
+For cases where the program needs to be run using only a single file, a [lite version](https://github.com/blue-person/slowsock/releases/latest/download/slowsock-lite.zip) has been created.
 This version compresses everything into a single file and contains only the essentials for functioning.

 ## Requirements
 This project has been developed using Python 3.12.3.
 The libraries used are included in this Python version.
 However, in case `colorama` or `typing` libraries are not available for any reason, they are specified in the `requirements.txt` file.
+It's worth noting that these libraries aren't necessary if you're using the [lite version](https://github.com/blue-person/slowsock/releases/latest/download/slowsock-lite.zip).

 ### Installation Requirements